Skip to main content

 "Prayer plant" can be a catch-all term for different types of plants that fold up their leaves at night like praying hands.
 Calathea, stromanthe, ctenanthe, and maranta are genera within the Marantaceae family that are often referred to as prayer plants.

 They all feature plants that go through this specific leaf movement.
-There’s no clear consensus on why these plants fold up their leaves.
-The most common theory is that at night, prayer plants fold up their foliage to keep water from sitting on them during nighttime, which could make them more vulnerable to developing fungal diseases.
+There’s no clear consensus on why we see this folding movement in prayer plants at night.
+That said, the most common theory is that at night, prayer plants fold up their foliage to keep water from sitting on them during nighttime, which could make them more vulnerable to developing fungal diseases.

 The most common species of plants referred to as “prayer plants” is Maranta leuconeura, which is native to Brazilian rainforests.
 Maranta leuconeura tends to be more forgiving than other plants in the Marantaceae family, especially when it comes to watering and humidity.